logo

 id: 'node1',

-states: ['selected'], // This node is initially in the selected state
+states: ['selected'], // Initially in selected state

 },